andjar/dokuroam/README.md

 **Adding tasks**.
 You can add tasks just as easy as notes.
 Just hit the "Todo" checkbox below.
 You can also set a due date for the task.

 **Adding notes/tasks by email**.
 Send yourself a note/todo with "\[note\]" in the subject, and run the roam/email.php at some point to fetch these emails and rebuild the dokuwiki index.

+**Flashcards**.
+You can easily add flashcards while taking notes and rehearse as you want.
+You questions are visible within the note and edited from there.

 ### Academic writing
 If you have **pandoc** installed on your server, you can export it by simply hitting a button.
 This will also take care of **citations**.
 The **YAML** section can be modified in your document to customize the export.
 References can be added in the sidebar formatted as **bibtex**, and are made available in the sidebar by **bibtexbrowser.php**.